 It's worth noting that doing all this takes time.
 It took us around 3 months to get to the top ranking for one of our most important keywords.
 We didn't have much experience at the time and we can do it faster now, but I don't think you can magically reap benefits Content Marketing in a few days.
 If you look for instant wins, Content Marketing is not for you.
 From our experience, I find it takes anywhere from 6 - 12 months for you to see real, substantial results from doing Content Marketing.

 Another great thing about Content Marketing is that it works for small businesses.
 The only thing you need to spend is your time (if you produce your own content).
-At Nilead we do not hire any 3rd party to do our content because we believe that they cannot understand our business the way we do.
+At Nilead we produce 90%+ of our content in-house because we believe that they cannot understand our business the way we do.

 II.
 Content Strategy